ashlynzimmer/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/imageLoader.md

 ### CornerstoneDICOMImageLoader

 [`CornerstoneDICOMImageLoader`](https://github.com/cornerstonejs/cornerstone3D/tree/main/packages/dicomImageLoader) is a cornerstone image loader that loads DICOM images from a WADO-compliant server.
 You can install it and initialize to via the following code.
-Internally, `CornerstoneDICOMImageLoader` registers its `wado-rs` and `wado-uri` imageLoaders to `Cornerstone3D` and uses [`dicomParser`](https://github.com/cornerstonejs/dicomParser) to parse the the metadata and pixel data.
+Internally, `CornerstoneDICOMImageLoader` registers its `wado-rs` and `wado-uri` imageLoaders to `Cornerstone3D` and uses [`dicomParser`](https://github.com/cornerstonejs/dicomParser) to parse the metadata and pixel data.

 ```js
 import { init } from '@cornerstonejs/dicom-image-loader';